AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 Examples:
 *  `editstudent 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
 *  `editstudent 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.
+* Editing of student information is only allowed when a list of students are displayed on the screen

 ### Locating persons by name: `findstudent`